-Uma Ramiah is Editor-in-Chief for Globetrotter Magazine.
+Uma Ramiah is Editor-at-Large for Globetrotter Magazine.
+She joined the magazine two years ago and now edits and contributes digitally.
 She's worked in human rights, journalism, branding, public relations, photography, television, social media and community organizing in West, Central and South Africa, the US and Southeast Asia.
 After a few years with international organizations including Human Rights Watch and the United Nations, she moved on to writing about cities, arts and culture.
 She's big on underdog towns and neighborhood creativity, the Asia-Africa conversation and art in places it's "not supposed to be."

 words by uma

 Rootsgear just dropped their second collection: the brand continues to honor Punjabi history and culture, mixing modern streetwear with nods to heritage textiles, images and motifs.

 The socially conscious brand, founded by Abrima Erwiah and Rosario Dawson, is making quiet but steady waves in the fashion world.

 Oakland's Nik Sharma brings rich imagery, sensuality, history. movement and community to his Indian cooking.